utkd/cogcn/README.md

 Code for the paper:
 #### Graph Neural Network to Dilute Outliers for Refactoring Monolith Application
-#### Utkarsh Desai, Sambaran Bandyopadhyay, Srikanth Tamilselvam at accepted at AAAA 2021
+Utkarsh Desai, Sambaran Bandyopadhyay, Srikanth Tamilselvam at accepted at AAAI 2021

 #### Data:
 The 4 applications used in the paper are present in the folder cogcn/data/cma/<appname>